MilaNLProc/interpretability-mt-gender-bias/README.md

 This repository contains the following assets described in the paper:

-- human-refined GPT-3.5 translation of WinoMT professions
+- human-refined GPT-3.5 translation of WinoMT professions: [folder](./translations/professions)
-- human-translated seed demonstrations for few-shot learning
+- human-translated seed demonstrations for few-shot learning: WIP
-- integrated gradient scores (WIP)
+- Integrated Gradient attribution scores computed on WinoMT for Flan-T5-XXL and mT0-XXL models in En-Es and En-De: [dataset](https://huggingface.co/datasets/MilaNLProc/a-tale-of-pronouns)

 ## Replicating Our Results